 And while I don't rely on scientific forecasting tools, I do rely on my nose for fresh news.
 I literally get a jolt when I come across something Now, New, or Next… and I can't wait to share it with others.

 More than making an educated guess, I've found that what becomes mainstream (aka a "trend") often begins along the fringes.
 So if, like me, you're one of those early adopters, some of these topics from my Floral Insights and Industry Forecast may resonate.
 Rest assured, these are timely and useful ideas that you can adapt for your farm, studio or stand.
-Here's an update of some of the top insights for the year ahead.
+Here's an update of some of the top insights for the coming months.

 Photo © Mary Grace Long

 Major wire services and mass merchants embrace LOCAL Flowers.

 At least one major wire service has determined that there is customer demand for local and American grown flowers: FTD now devotes a single page of its website to the new Homegrown Collection, with the tagline: Thoughtfully gathered and locally grown on American farms.

 Bravo!
 I predict this is just the beginning of mainstream channels acknowledging that the Slow Flowers Movement is a cultural shift, NOT a trend.
 Now, the question is: Will consumers be able to actually find these options?

 The onus is on the consumer to type in search terms like "local" or "American grown" — and I have to say I hunted for a while before finding FTD's devoted webpage.
 I urge wire and online flower-sellers to go much further than this initial effort and create user-friendly links to sell and market their local or American-grown bouquets.

 Mainstream also means grocery stores, right?
 While the embrace of local flowers represents only a small facet of supermarket retailing, we know the sky is the limit — there's nowhere to go, but UP.